niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 #.
 Create a convex mesh.
 See :ref:`Notes <collision-convex-hull-notes>`

 #.
-Select the newly created mesh-object and rename it, eg. 'CollisionHull' via the Object panel.
+Rename the hulled-object, eg. 'CollisionHull' via the Object panel.

 #.
 Scale the collision cube 'CollisionBox' to the size wanted.